softindex/datakernel/examples/http/README.md

 $ # or
 $ mvn clean compile exec:java@StaticServletExample
 ```

-The difference between multithreaded HTTP server and simple HTTP server is that the first one creates several worker
-threades for requests processing.
-In the example above your server will have 4 workers.

 To check how HTTP Server or HTTP Multithreaded Server works, you can start your client:
 ```
 $ mvn clean compile exec:java@HttpClientExample